Bellars History, Family Crest & Coats of Arms

-Where did the English Bellars family come from?
-What is the English Bellars family crest and coat of arms?
-When did the Bellars family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Bellars family history?The name Bellars is Anglo-Saxon in origin.
+The name Bellars is Anglo-Saxon in origin.
 It was a name given to a bell-founder or a bellringer.
 The surname Bellars is derived from the Old English word belle, which means bell.

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Bellars include Beller, Bellere, Bellier, Biller, Billere, Billier, Billers and many more.

-Another 21 words (2 lines of text) are included under the topic Early Bellars Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Bellars Notables in all our PDF Extended History products and printed products wherever possible.

 Bellars Settlers in New Zealand in the 19th Century